 - Homemade whipped cream - optional, for serving

-Gently stir in buttermilk, bourbon, lemon zest, lemon juice, vanilla, and nutmeg.
+- Remove the pie crust from the refrigerator.
+Slowly pour in the filling.
 Pour into prepared pie shell.
 Gently place the pie dish on a rimmed baking sheet.

 - TO STORE: Cover leftover pie and place in the refrigerator for up to 3 days.